-Amazon Prime Gaming is a benefit all Prime members should use
+Amazon Prime Gaming: What is it, and why should I use it?

 Free games

 Prime Gaming members get a handful of free PC games every month that they can download and keep forever.
-The games in June 2021, for example, include Battlefield 4, BFF or Die, Newfound Courage, Lost in Harmony, Batman: The Telltale Series, Mugsters, Spitkiss, Frog Climbers, Mana Spark, and Bombslinger.
+The games in June 2022, for example, include Far Cry 4, Across the Grooves, Escape from Monkey Island, Calico, WRC 8 FIA World Rally Championship, and Astrologaster.

 While some games are only available through the Amazon Games App on Windows 10, others can be downloaded through their native storefronts.
-Battlefield 4, for example, can be redeemed through Origins.
+Far Cry 4, for example, can be downloaded through Ubisoft Connect.

 Free in-game items

 Free in-game items can range from currency, cosmetic packs, and more in dozens of games.
-In June 2021, Prime Gaming members can get up to GTA$400,000 in GTA Online, the Bear and Bird Cannon Pack in Sea of Thieves, the Arcslayer E-Blade Sword Bundle in Dauntless, and plenty of other add-on content for around 40 games.
 Offers sometimes end during the middle of the month, so you'll want to grab them while you can.

 Twitch subscription

 Prime members also get a free Twitch subscription each month (a $4.99 value) that can be used to support their favorite streamers.
-This also grants the ability to chat with fellow members and you'll receive exclusive Twitch chat colors and emotes.
+This also grants the ability to chat with fellow members, and you'll receive exclusive Twitch chat colors and emotes.

 Amazon Prime Gaming: Price